Fletcher v. Peck

 Fletcher v.
-Peck, 10 U.S. (6 Cranch) 87 (1810), was a landmark United States Supreme Court decision in which the Supreme Court first ruled a state law unconstitutional.
+Peck, 10 U.S. (6 Cranch) 87 (1810), is a landmark United States Supreme Court decision in which the Supreme Court first ruled a state law unconstitutional.
 The decision created a growing precedent for the sanctity of legal contracts and hinted that Native Americans did not hold complete title to their own lands (an idea fully realized in Johnson v.
 McIntosh).

 Background

 Following the Treaty of Paris ending the American Revolution, Georgia claimed possession of the Yazoo lands, a 54000 sqmi region of the Indian Reserve, west of its own territory.
 The land later became the northern part of the states of Alabama and Mississippi.

 In 1795, the Georgia legislature divided the area into four tracts.
 The state then sold the tracts to four separate land development companies for $500,000, about $0.014 per acre, a bargain even at 1790 prices.
 The Georgia legislature overwhelmingly approved this land grant, known as the Yazoo Land Act of 1795.
 However, it was later revealed that the Yazoo Land Act had been approved in return for bribes in a scandal known as the Yazoo Land Scandal.
 The voters rejected most of the incumbents in the next election; the new legislature, reacting to the public outcry, repealed the law and voided the transactions made under it.

 Robert Fletcher bought a tract of land from John Peck after the 1795 act was repealed.
 Fletcher, in 1803, brought a suit against Peck, claiming that Peck had not had clear title to the land when he sold it.

 There was collusion between the two.
 Both would have their land secured if the Supreme Court decided that Native Americans did not hold original title.
 Fletcher set out to win the case.